axolothl/AppUts/README.md

 - Created Register and Login Activity using Android Volley Library to send POST request to server
 - CodeIgniter implemented as PHP Framework for this web-based service application (link: bitbucket.org/gregoriusandito/pantura)
 - Homepage created for mobcompfinal.pe.hu (content and functionality updated soon)
-- On master branch: created send feedback function for user (this feature is stil under construction)
+- On master branch: created send feedback function for user (this feature is still under construction)